Magician (fantasy): Character archetypes

-People who work magic are called by several names in fantasy works, and terminology differs widely from one fantasy world to another.
-While derived from real-world vocabulary, the terms: magician, mage, magus, enchanter/enchantress, sorcerer/sorceress, warlock, witch, and wizard, each have different meanings depending upon context and the story in question.
-Archmage is used in fantasy works to indicate a powerful magician or a leader of magicians.
+People who work magic are called by several magic user names in fantasy works, and terminology differs widely from one fantasy world to another.
+While derived from real-world vocabulary, the terms magician, mage, magus, enchanter/enchantress, sorcerer/sorceress, warlock, witch, and wizard, each have different meanings depending upon context and the story in question.

+Mage

+In many fantasy settings, a mage is a general term for a user of magic, or may be a term for a generalist spellcaster.
+The word mage (and its doublet word "magus") is derived from the Latin magus and, potentially, from the Iranian word for a Zoroastrian priest ("Magi").
+An archmage, with the prefix "arch-" meaning "a title in a hierarchy which indicates a higher degree of rank", is used in many fantasy works to indicate a powerful mage or a leader of mages.